CALL FOR SUBMISSIONS

 Affiliation (i.e. principal place of work/study, or, if appropriate, ‘Independent’)

 Country of residence

 Biography (75 words).
 This should start with your name and must be in prose (i.e. not a list of appointments).
-For symposia and roundtables, please give biographies for all presenters and chairs.
+For submissions with multiple authors, please give biographies for all presenters and chairs, if appropriate.

 Submissions not meeting these requirements will be returned.

 Please check your submission very carefully for language and spelling before submission.
 ICDS no longer offers any editorial support for presenters.
 Unless you are requested by the Scientific Committee to amend the proposal, the version you submit will be published in the conference programme and this will be permanently available online after the event.